 Any files created when inside the iCloud location will be stored in iA Writer’s iCloud Drive folder.
 These files are synced to your other iOS devices and iA Writer for Mac, too.

-- At the top of the Library, tap the Edit button
+– at the top of the Organizer, tap Edit → Favorites → Add Favorite

 Normal folders are static; Smart folders are dynamic.
 Which files are found in a smart folder depends on the rules which govern it.
 New files can find their way into a smart folder with no user interaction at all.